Daozang

-As well as the Three Grottoes there were Four Supplements that were added to the canon c.
-500. These were mainly taken from older core Taoist texts (e.g. Daodejing) apart from one which was taken from an already established and separate philosophy known as Tianshi Dao (Way of the Heavenly Masters).
+In addition to the Three Grottoes, there were the "Four Supplements" that were added to the canon c.
+500 CE.
+Three were primarily sourced from the older core texts, with the other taken from a separate, established philosophical tradition known as Tianshi Dao.

-Although the above can give the appearance that the canon is highly organized, this is far from the truth.
-Although the present-day canon does preserve the core divisions, there are substantial forks in the arrangement due to the later addition of commentaries, revelations and texts elaborating upon the core divisions.
+Unlike many spiritual and religious canons, the Daozang is not considered to be highly organized.
+Although at present the core divisions have been preserved, substantial forks in the ordering and arrangement of the constituent texts have arisen due to the later addition of commentaries, revelations and texts further elaborating upon earlier iterations.